WICG/dbsc/DBSCE/Overview.md

 ## Overview

 Device Bound Session Credentials for Enterprise - DBSC(E), is an enhancement to the existing [DBSC](https://github.com/wicg/dbsc) proposal.
 It refines the key generation mechanism resulting in additional security for enterprise use cases.
-It aims to provide a mechanism for enterprise and advanced browser customers to be able to deploy enhanced/customised device binding for any browser session, hence protecting against session hijacking and cookie theft.
+It aims to provide a mechanism for enterprise customers to be able to deploy enhanced/customised device binding for any browser session, hence protecting against session hijacking and cookie theft.

 ## Why DBSC(E)?

-While the original DBSC proposal enables browsers to bind session cookies to a device, it still remains vulnerable to "on device" malware.
-Such a malware, if present on the device, can inject its own binding keys when the DBSC session is established during any signin operaton.
+While the original DBSC proposal enables browsers to bind session cookies to a device providing protection from network based attacks, it still remains vulnerable to "on device" malware.
+Temporary malware on the device can inject its own binding keys when the DBSC session is established during any signin operaton.
 If a DBSC session is already established when the malware gains access to the system, the malware can force a new signin operation, and potentially hijack all subsequent sessions.
-Any upcoming sessions after this, even with DBSC, will not be reliable.
-Hence a temporary malware presence in the system can result in permanent session compromise in certain cases.

-DBSC(E) aims to mitigate this risk by introducing the concept of once-in-a-lifetime protected [device registration](#device-registration) operation and binds all the future sessions to binding keys that can be cryptographically proven to be on the same device.
-DBSC(E) is able to provide this risk mitigation if the device registration is performed when there is no malware on the device (a state referred to as ["clean room"](#device-registration-client)) e.g. an organization registering a device before giving a device to an employee.
-Device registration is also expected to be a once-in-a-lifetime protected operation, hence the user will not be required to perform this operation again, reducing opportunities for malware to compromise a user session.
+DBSC(E) aims to mitigate this risk by introducing the concept of `one-time protected` [device registration](#device-registration) operation and binds all the future sessions to binding keys that can be cryptographically proven to be on the same device.
+DBSC(E) is able to provide this risk mitigation if the device registration is a `protected` operation, which means there is no malware on the device (a state referred to as ["clean room"](#device-registration-client)) e.g. an organization registering a device before giving a device to an employee.
+As device registration is expected to be a `one-time` operation, the user will not be required to perform this operation again, reducing opportunities for malware to compromise a user session.

-Therefore, if a device registration is executed in a clean room and precedes any sign in sessions, DBSC(E) makes it impossible for a malware to bind session cookies to malicious binding keys during a sign in operation that implements DBSC(E).
-However, it is to be noted that, DBSC(E) doesn't protect a given session if the malware is present during the device registration or if the malware is persistent on the device and uses device-bound sessions to exfiltrate application data rather than the sessions.
+If device registration is executed in a clean room and precedes any sign in sessions malware would not be able to bind session cookies to malicious binding keys during a sign in operation that implements DBSC(E).

+Note: While DBSC(E) hardens security against temporary malware attacks, if the malware is persistent on the device, the malware can still exfiltrate data.

 ## How does it integrate with DBSC?